kokkonisd/puissance4/README.md

 # puissance4

-An implementation of the game "Connect 4" in C.
+An implementation of the game "Connect 4" in C, made to run on a terminal window.
+This project is part of a lab session of a beginner C class in Polytech Paris-UPMC.